COVID-19 safe schools

 Students and staff who become sick at school

 If a student or staff member develops symptoms at school:

-- They will be given a mask and separated from their classmates or colleagues
+- They will be separated from their classmates or colleagues

 - Separated children will be supervised and cared for

 - The student's parent or guardian will be contacted, and asked to have their child picked up as soon as possible

 - Staff will be asked to go home as soon as possible

 - Custodial staff will clean and disinfect the areas the person used

 Schools will notify public health and their school community if they observe lower attendance than normal, based on thresholds set by public health.
 Public health will then investigate to determine if additional action should be taken.

 - For more information, review COVID-19 Protocols for School & District Administrators and Staff: Management of School-Associated Activity (PDF, 272KB)